 How much BLM land is in Texas?

+Texas comprises 261,232 square miles or 171,902,080 acres.
 The Bureau of Land Management (BLM) manages 11,883 acres of land in Texas.
 That equates to .0069% of BLM land out of all of land in the entire state of Texas.
-All of this acreage is in one property, the Cross Bar Management Area.
+In 2020, the BLM OFO designated 9,900 acres of the CBMA as a BLM Special Recreation Management Area (SRMA).

 BLM Land Texas Map